 Real talk.
 We have had our fair share of crazy mornings in our house.
-You know the kind . . . at least one of the kids is screaming and as soon as they calm down another one starts.
+You know the kind . . . at least one of the kids is screaming, and as soon as they calm down, another one starts.
 You’re trying to pack lunches and feed breakfast simultaneously.
 You finally get everyone dressed only to find that one of the shoes . . . the only shoes that your child is willing to wear . . . is missing.
 Cue more tears.
 Mornings are rough, mamas.
-But there are some things that can really help you cut down on the chaos of your morning routine and help get you out of the house with smiles on your faces, at least most of the time.
+But some things can really help you cut down on the chaos of your morning routine and help get you out of the house with smiles on your faces, at least most of the time.

 1. Sit down with your kids and discuss what your morning routine should look like.

 You probably know all of the steps you’d like them to take and the order you’d like them to do those steps in.
 But, they probably know most of those steps, too, and if you can include them in the process of creating the routine, they will take so much more ownership of it when the rubber meets the road.
 So sit down with them and ask them to help.
-Ask them, “What do you think we need to do in the morning and what order should we do it in?”
+Ask them, “What do you think we need to do in the morning, and what order should we do it in?”
 Of course, you can help guide this discussion, but if the plan they come up with is reasonable, go with it.
 They’ll love being able to take a leadership role in helping to craft their own routine and ultimately will be more excited to put it in action when they feel some level of control over it.

 2. Create a picture chart that’s easy for them to follow.

 List out the steps they came up with (with your input) and draw pictures next to each one.
 Then hang your list at eye level so they can follow the steps each morning just by looking at the chart.
-I’ve done this with my kiddos as young as 2 years old, and its worked beautifully.
-My kids also love sticker charts, so whenever we start a new routine, they get a sticker chart that they get to add a sticker to each morning after a job well done.
+I’ve done this with my kiddos as young as 2 years old, and it worked beautifully.
+My kids also love sticker charts, so whenever we start a new routine, they get a sticker chart to add a sticker to each morning after a job well done.

 3. Prepare the night before.